JPeer264/node-rename-css-selectors/README.md

 - cwd (string): the working directory in which to seach.
 Default is `process.cwd()`
 - newPath (string): in which folder the new files should go.
 Default is `rcs`
 - flatten (boolean): flatten the hierarchie - no subfolders.
 Default is `false`
+- prefix (string): prefix all triggered selectors.
+Default is `undefined`
+- suffix (string): suffix all triggered selectors.
+Default is `undefined`
+- preventRandomName (boolean): does not rename the selectors (good for prefixing/suffixing).
+Default is `false`

 Example: